New

 1. Your AI Interviewer Is Created

-Koji takes everything in your research brief — the problem statement, methodology, target audience description, interview questions, probes, and any special instructions — and configures an AI interviewer specifically for your study.
-This interviewer knows your research goals, follows your chosen methodology, uses the questions you approved, and draws on any context documents you uploaded.
+Koji takes everything in your research brief — the problem context, methodology, target participant description, interview questions, probes, guardrails, and any context documents you uploaded — and configures an AI interviewer specifically for your study.
+This interviewer knows your research goals, follows your chosen methodology, uses the questions you approved, and adapts its probing based on participant responses.

 The interviewer is unique to your study.
 It's not a generic chatbot — it's a purpose-built research conversationalist designed to execute your study plan.